Liverpool Muslim Institute

+History

+Building

+Brougham Terrace was constructed around 1830, and named after the whig politician Henry Brougham, 1st Baron Brougham and Vaux.
+It is built in brick, partly stuccoed, with stone dressings, and a slate roof.
+The terrace has three storeys, and is in six bays.
+The windows are sashes.
+At the top is a shallow parapet.

+Establishment of the institute

 William Henry Quilliam was born in Liverpool in 1856.
 He developed an interest in Islam when travelling in Morocco.
-In 1887 he converted to the religion, taking the name Abdullah Quilliam and founding the Liverpool Muslim Institute with Mrs Elizabeth Cates.
-Within two years they had set up a small mosque within their building at 8, Brougham Terrace, on West Derby Road, Liverpool.
+In 1887 he converted to the religion, taking the name Abdullah Quilliam and founding the Liverpool Muslim Institute with his first convert, Mrs Elizabeth Cates, initially at the Temperance Hall on Mount Vernon Street, Liverpool.

+In 1889 Quilliam bought 8, Brougham Terrace, on West Derby Road, where he constructed an extension on the rear to serve as a mosque.
 The Liverpool Mosque and Muslim Institute was officially established in 1891.
-This was probably the first recorded mosque in the United Kingdom, as the earlier date attributed to the mosque at 2 Glynrhondda Street, Cardiff has been discounted.
+This was probably the first recorded mosque in the United Kingdom (a claim that an earlier mosque opened in Cardiff in 1860 has been shown to result from a transcription error).

 By 1893 they started publishing The Crescent on a weekly basis, to be supplemented by The Islamic World, which appeared on a monthly basis.
-They developed their own printshop in the basement of the building and soon attracted an international readership from across 20 countries.
+They developed their own print shop in the basement of the building and soon attracted an international readership from across 20 countries.

 Maulavi Barkatullah worked at the institute from 1895 to 1899.
+Barrister Abdul Kadir Khan, son of Haji Munir Khan, was a trusted companion of Abdullah Quilliam; he taught Arabic, Urdu and Persian with professors Nasrullah Warren and Haschem Wilde at Liverpool Muslim Institute.
 Robert Stanley served as the vice president of mosque.

 By the turn of the century they numbered 150, mostly English people.
-They were able to expand into adjacent buildings and soon organised a school.
+They were able to purchase the rest of Brougham Terrace, and soon organised a school.
 They also developed a library, a reading room, museum and science laboratory, providing evening classes for Muslim and non-Muslim alike.

+Closure

-Quilliam left Liverpool in 1908 in advance of being struck off as a solicitor and his son disposed of the property that had been used as a mosque and Islamic centre and the Muslim community in Liverpool dispersed.
-Brougham Terrace became home to the Liverpool Register Office until 2000.
+Quilliam left Liverpool in 1908 in advance of being struck off as a solicitor and his son sold the property to Liverpool Corporation.

+8-10 Brougham Terrace became home to the Liverpool Register Office.
+The mosque extension was converted for use of a strong room, with most of its original features being lost.
+The room was referred to by register office workers as "the little mosque", though the reason for this name had been forgotten.
+Numbers 11 and 12 Brougham Terrace were demolished between 1908 and 1927 to build a cinema, leaving 8-10 as the only survivors of the terrace.

+The registry office closed in 2000, after which the buildings were disused and suffered from vandalism.